andrianaimisa/mgritts.github.io/_posts/2016-04-02-homerange-mcp.md

 ### Step 4

 The `mcp.pts` dataframe is ready for the convex hull algorithm.
 [There are many](http://geomalgorithms.com/a10-_hull-1.html) different convex hull algorithms to estimate the minimum convex polygon.
 I'm sure any computational geometry textbook or website will have a complete explanation of the different implementations of these algorithms.
 The R function `chull` will estimate the MCP.
-The algorithm this function uses is from [Eddy 1977](https://www.cs.swarthmore.edu/~adanner/cs97/s08/pdf/ANewConvexHull.pdf) (link to PDF, mayb auto download on some browsers).
+The algorithm this function uses is from [Eddy 1977](https://www.cs.swarthmore.edu/~adanner/cs97/s08/pdf/ANewConvexHull.pdf) (link to PDF, may auto download on some browsers).
 There may be quicker or more extensible algorithms (3 dimensions), however that is beyond the scope of this post.

 The first line below does the work, estimating the points that are the vertexes of the MCP polygon.
 The two following lines are extracting those points then duplicating the first point as the last point to close the polygon.